hpe-storage/truenas-csp/INSTALL.md

 ## Prerequisites

-- HPE CSI Driver for Kubernetes version 2.2.0 or later
-- TrueNAS 12.0 BETA or later
+- TrueNAS 12.0 or later
-- TrueNAS SCALE 22.02 RC1 or later
+- TrueNAS SCALE 22.02 or later
 - FreeNAS 11.2-U3 or later
-- Kubernetes 1.20 or later
+- Kubernetes 1.23 or later
-- Helm 3.6 or later (optional, only needed if using Helm to install the CSP)
+- Helm 3.6 or later (recommended, only needed if using Helm to install the CSP)

 ### TrueNAS Container Storage Provider Helm Chart